Actindo-AG/Documentation/EDI/UserInterface/03a_LISTLogging.md

 - [x]
     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all dependent entities in the list are selected.

-The list displays all dependencies of the selected log message.
-Depending on the settings, the displayed columns may vary.
-All fields are read-only.
-If no dependent entities exist, the *No other entities depend on this entity* notice is displayed.
+ The list contains the following fields and functions:

 - *Dependent entity ID*
     Identification number of the dependent entity.
 The ID number is automatically assigned by the system.